 Food and drinks

-Singapore is one of the few places in Asia where you can drink the tap water.
+Singapore is one of the few places in Asia where you can drink tap water.
 The tap water is well within international guidelines set by the World Health Organisation.
 You do not need to filter or boil the water before drinking it.

 As mentioned, don’t tip as it’s not expected.
 Local wages are high in Singapore and we don’t want to import cultures from countries that cope with low wages for restaurant staff and bartenders.

 Singapore has so much tasty food to offer and it doesn’t necessarily need to be high-end.
-Simply go to a local food market or hawker centers to indulge in an amazing food experience.
+Simply go to a local food market or hawker center to indulge in an amazing food experience.
 Some even claim that the food is better in Singapore than in Penang!